www.scantips.com

 t

 EV 0 is f/1 and 1 second because 20 = 1.
 The math just works out that way, since any number to power 0 is value 1, and log(1) of any base is 0.
-So any f/stop on the EV 0 row of the EV chart shows this relation (if using the precise goal values for f/stop and shutter speed shown below, instead of their nominal approximations).
+So Stop Number 0 is the obvious base, and any f/stop on the EV 0 row of the EV chart shows this relation (if using the precise goal values for f/stop and shutter speed shown below, instead of their nominal approximations).

 Log₂(value) computes the exponent of 2 that is equivalent to the value.
 The method to compute log₂ has been defined here.
 Exponents and Logarithms are simply "reverse" operations, in the same way multiply and divide or add and subtract are reverse operations ("undoing" each other, so to speak).